antoyang/VidChapters/README.md

 python analysis/gender.py
 ```

-To detect videos with NSFW frames or toxic chapter titles or ASR, we run on single GPUs:
+To detect videos with NSFW frames or toxic chapter titles or ASR, we run on single GPUs (for this, you will also need detoxify==0.5.1 that you can pip install):
 ```
 python analysis/nsfw.py
 ```